-With an external wireless flash (sold separately), you can shoot with the flash without a cord when the external flash is not attached to the camera.
+With a flash that has a wireless shooting function (sold separately), you can shoot with the flash without a cord, even when the flash is not attached to the camera.
 By changing the position of the flash, you can shoot an image with a three dimensional feel by highlighting the contrast of light and shadow on the subject.